Causal Dynamic Variational Autoencoder for Counterfactual Regression in Longitudinal Data: Related Work

-In scenarios where confounders are unobserved but proxy variables are available, probabilistic models were used to infer a representation for the unobserved confounding given the proxy variables \citep{MeasbiasproxyConf, LuChengCMAproxynConf20121, louizos2017causalproxyconf, MiaoProxyUnmeasuredConf2016}.
-While our work assumes the presence of observed confounding, it draws inspiration from the theory of deconfounding \citep{wang2019blessings, ranganath2018multiple,lopezmultipletreatments}, and its recent extensions to time-varying settings.
-The idea behind the deconfounding is to impose a factor model over the treatment assignment, where each cause becomes conditionally independent given latent variables that serve as substitutes for the unobserved confounders. \cite{Bica2020TimeSDecounf} extended the application of the confounding method to sequential settings with multiple treatments, aiming to infer time-varying confounders.
-They assumed that the joint distribution of causes at each time step, conditioned on latent variables and observed confounders, could be decomposed into the product of the conditional distribution of each cause.
-For the case of a single treatment per time step, \cite{hatt2021sequential} assumed a conditional Markov model over the treatment sequences given the sequence of confounders and the latent variables to be inferred.
-However, extending the deconfounder theory to longitudinal settings does not guarantee the consistency assumption required for identifying the ATE. \cite{wang2019blessings} proposed a theory of identification that relies on the assumption that the operation on the latent variables follows a Dirac distribution, allowing for the certain construction of the substitute confounder.
-In contrast, \cite{Bica2020TimeSDecounf} utilizes variation dropout to construct the substitute, and \cite{hatt2021sequential} adopts variational inducing point-based inference for a Gaussian Process latent variable model extended to the sequential setting.

-In this work, we aim to demonstrate that the core idea of the factor model can be applied to learn valid substitutes for unobserved adjustment variables in the time-varying domain.
-Unlike previous deconfounder works, we show that assuming a higher-order conditional Markov model for the series of responses is sufficient to infer a valid representation of individual variation sources.
-Additionally, to our knowledge, this is the first implementation of a Dynamic Variational Autoencoder (DVAE) designed explicitly for counterfactual regression.
+\paragraph{Probabilistic Modeling in Causal Inference} In scenarios where confounders are unobserved but proxy variables are available, probabilistic models are used to infer a representation for the unobserved confounding given the proxy variables \citep{MeasbiasproxyConf, MiaoProxyUnmeasuredConf2016, louizos2017causalproxyconf, LuChengCMAproxynConf20121}.
+While our work assumes the presence of observed confounding, it draws inspiration from the theory of deconfounding \citep{lopezmultipletreatments, ranganath2018multiple, wang2019blessings}, and its extensions to time-varying settings \citep{Bica2020TimeSDecounf, hatt2024sequential}.
+The deconfounding involves applying a factor model over the treatment assignment, where each treatment becomes conditionally independent given latent variables that serve as substitutes for the unobserved confounders. \cite{Bica2020TimeSDecounf} extended the application of the confounding method to sequential settings with multiple treatments to infer time-varying confounders.
+They assumed that the joint distribution of causes at each time step, conditioned on latent variables and observed confounders, could be decomposed into the product of the conditional distribution of each treatment.
+For a single treatment per time step, \cite{hatt2024sequential} assumed a conditional Markov model over the \emph{treatment sequences} given the sequence of confounders and the latent variables.
+In this work, we demonstrate that the core idea of the factor model can be applied to learn valid substitutes for unobserved adjustment variables in the time-varying domain.
+Unlike previous deconfounder works, we show that assuming a higher-order conditional Markov model for the \emph{sequence of responses} is sufficient to infer a valid representation of the unobserved adjustment variables.